-Earlier in September, I shared with you the opportunity I had to drive the all new 2016 Kia Soul EV at The AltCar Expo in Santa Monica.
-It was a strange experience to sit behind the wheel of a 100% electric car and realize I did not have to put gas in it.
-Instead, the Kia representative had charged the vehicle at a local dealership earlier that morning.
-Hence, I knew right then and there, I would have to tell my son all about it!
+A few years ago, I had the opportunity to drive my first all electric vehicle.
+It was a strange experience to sit behind the wheel of a 100% electric car and realize I didn’t have to put gas in it.
+Instead, the car dealership representative just plugged it in!
+At the moment, it was mind-blowing.
+Hence, I knew right then and there, I wanted to go home and tell my son all about it!

 Top 5 Virtual Field Trips About Electricity